Closing Date: 28th July, 2026

 Client Services

-Serve as the primary point of contact for specific client agencies and institutions of higher education, as assigned through consultation with the First AAG.
-Engage in regular communication with assigned clients to build relationships and develop subject matter expertise in each client's personnel-related needs.
-Consult with Unit attorneys and paralegals regarding assigned clients' advice and litigation matters.
+• Serve as the primary point of contact for assigned client agencies and institutions of higher education, as determined in consultation with the First Assistant AG.
+Maintain regular communication with these clients to build strong relationships and develop subject-matter expertise in their personnel-related needs.
+Consult with Unit attorneys and paralegals on advice and litigation matters involving assigned clients.

-• Provide support and consultation to the paralegal managing the Unit's employment advice inbox, assist in the review of incoming advice requests, and help to assign matters to attorneys after evaluating their capacity, level of experience, and interest.
+• Provide support and guidance to the paralegal managing the Unit's employment advice inbox, including assisting with the review of incoming advice requests and helping to assign matters to attorneys based on capacity, experience, and interest.

-• Provide oversight of advice matters and litigation before the State Personnel Board, arising out of the collective bargaining agreement with the state's classified union, and in state and federal court assigned clients.
-Engage in cross-pod collaboration to promote teamwork and consistency across the Unit.
+• Provide oversight of advice matters and litigation before the State Personnel Board, matters arising out of the collective bargaining agreement with the state's classified union, and state and federal court litigation.
+Promote collaboration and consistency across the Unit by engaging in cross-pod coordination.

 Unit Leadership

-• Provide assistance and support to the First AAG on an as-needed basis, including with respect to Unit work, work performed by third parties and outside counsel, and advice matters and policy work requested by clients.
+• Provide assistance and support to the First AAG on an as-needed basis, including matters involving unit operations, work performed by third parties and outside counsel, and advice matters and policy work.

-• Identify key or high-risk litigation and provide supervision, support, co-counsel as necessary.
+• Identify high-risk and complex litigation and provide appropriate supervision, support, and co-counsel as necessary.

-• Create and implement formal onboarding and ongoing training practices.
+• Develop, implement, and maintain formal onboarding programs and ongoing training practices for attorneys and professional staff.

-• Work with the First AAG and other Second AAGs to develop and manage a centralized list/database of resources, such as experts, upon which the Unit can draw.
+• Collaborate with the First AAG and the other Second AAGs to develop and manage a centralized database of resources, including experts

-• Working closely with the First AAG, the other Second AAGs, the Unit's professional staff, the Deputy and Assistant Deputy Attorneys General for Civil Litigation and Employment Law, the Section Litigation Manager, and other employees of the Department of Law as necessary to develop templates, systems, and processes designed to increase efficiencies, streamline litigation, enhance client services, and promote practice excellence.
+• Working closely with the First AAG, the other Second AAGs, the Unit's professional staff, leadership within the Civil Litigation and Employment Law, the Section Litigation Manager, and other Department of Law personnel to develop templates, systems, and processes that enhance efficiency, streamline litigation, enhance client services, and promote practice excellence.

-• Provide quality control assistance to the First and other Second AAGs in the substantive review of attorney pleadings and other filings, including motions to dismiss, motions for summary judgment, and appellate briefs.
+• Provide quality-control assistance to the First AAG and the other Second AAGs through substantive review of attorney work product.

-• Provide guidance, strategy advice, feedback, and general litigation assistance to attorneys and paralegals across the Unit as necessary.
+• Provide guidance, strategic advice, feedback, and general litigation support to attorneys and paralegals across the Unit as necessary.

-• Assist the First AAG and other Second AAGs with identification of trends, issues, and opportunities in the Unit's management/operation and legal practice.
+• Assist the First AAG and other Second AAGs in identifying trends, issues, and opportunities related to the Unit's operations, management, and legal practice.

 Individual Support & Coaching

-• Work with the First AAG and other Second AAGs to monitor case load/capacity of attorneys and paralegals.
+• Work with the First AAG and other Second AAGs to monitor attorney and paralegal case loads.

-• Work with the First AAG and other Second AAGs to provide guidance in litigation and advice matters and to help develop litigation plans as necessary.
+• Collaborate with the First AAG and other Second AAGs to provide guidance in litigation and advice matters and assist in developing litigation plans as necessary.

 • The Department of Law may fill additional attorney positions from this recruitment.